-

 If you set object lock (WORM: Write Once Read Many) on a bucket, you can protect objects from being changed or deleted within a set period of time.
 You can prevent unexpected object deformation or deletion by setting object lock when storing an object for a long time.

-- However, mid-term cancellation and membership cancellation are not allowed after setting object lock, so please decide carefully.
+• However, mid-term cancellation and membership cancellation are not allowed after setting object lock, so please choose carefully.

-- Object lock can't be canceled during the set period, but the maximum retention period and default retention period can be changed.
+• Object lock cannot be cancelled during the set period, but the maximum retention period and default retention period can be changed.

-- Maximum retention period: This is the maximum retention period allowed by the bucket.
+• Maximum retention period: maximum retention period allowed by the bucket.
 0 to 365 days can be set.

-- Default retention period: This is the default retention period applied when objects are stored in the bucket.
+• Default retention period: the applied default retention period when objects are stored in the bucket.
 0 to 365 days can be set.
 A retention period can be set for each file when saving objects later.

 Static website hosting